 According to Mozilla, the app will also be delisted from the Amazon Appstore, rendering it unable to be reinstalled if removed from a device.
 You can still browse the Mozilla Firefox web on your Fire TV and Echo Show by using Amazon Silk.
 Just say “Alexa, open Silk.”

 Mozilla launched Firefox on Fire TV just two weeks after Google announced it would pull down YouTube from all Amazon devices.

 Mozilla first brought Firefox to Fire TV devices in December 2017.
-In July 2019, however, Google brought the YouTube app back to the Fire TV, giving users one less reason to use Firefox.
+In July 2019, however, Google returned the YouTube app to the Fire TV, giving users one less reason to use Firefox.

 The Mozilla Firefox browser first came to Echo Show devices alongside Amazon’s Silk browser with the introduction of Echo Show 10 in September 2018.